 FISH & INVERTEBRATES ACCLIMATION PROCESS

 Adding new fish and invertebrates are always an exciting experience and one that all of us at Northern Reef Aquatics want to be an easy one!
-Below is a guide on how to properly acclimatize your new addition that has had minimal transport time up to an hour and a half.
+Below is a guide on how to properly acclimate your new addition that has had minimal transport time up to an hour and a half.
 We Recommend to drip acclimate for at least 30 minutes - 2 hours as it is the best proven method.

 1. Make sure the lights in the room are dim if possible, to help ease the stress of the fish.

 2. Empty the bag into a clean 3 to 5 gallon bucket, add a small heater that maintains temperature at around 77 - 78°F.

-*Make sure that fish and invertebrates are always acclimatized in separate buckets.
+*Make sure that fish and invertebrates are acclimatized in separate buckets.

 a.
 Be careful to not expose sensitive invertebrates to the air.